 There many ski resorts in Harbin, of which Yabuli Ski Resort and Jihua Ski Resort are the most recommended destinations for skiing.

 Yabuli Ski Resort, about 200 km (124mi) east of Harbin, approximately 3½ hours by taxi or train from downtown Harbin, is the biggest and best ski resort in China, featuring high mountains, good snow, and hyper-modern facilities, including restaurants, hotels, snack bars, retail and ski rental shops, and souvenir stores.

 Want to have a China tour during Chinese New Year?
 China Highlights can offer you assistance.
 We can tailor-make a special trip just for you.

-Experience Chinese New Year with Local Family: To give a more authentic experience to customers, we would like to invite people who travel to Guilin during the Spring Festival (February 15-March 2, 2018) to visit a local family.
+Experience Chinese New Year with Local Family: To give a more authentic experience to customers, we would like to invite people who travel to Guilin during the Spring Festival (February 4-19, 2019) to visit a local family.

 There you can discover Chinese traditions in the special days, and make dumplings with the family members.
 Please feel free to ask your travel advisor to arrange a family visit.

 You can have a look at our most popular China tours:

 1. Is it possible to travel in China during Chinese New Year?